Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Discussion and Extensions

 \section{Discussion and Extensions}

 We described a procedure to make true discovery proportion statements on regions where two smooths differ.
-We use a closed testing procedure on parameter estimates underlying smooths and leverage recent results on TDP confidence statements for Simes' local tests so that the method has low computational cost.
-The procedure gives simultaneous weak control of the family wise error rate, and nominal error rates are confirmed in simulation.
-The simultaneous error bounds allow the analyst to posthoc test additional hypotheses based on preliminary p-values and TDP estimates and avoid inflating error rates.
+We used a closed testing procedure on parameter estimates underlying smooths and leveraged recent results on TDP confidence statements for Simes' local tests so that the method has low computational cost.
+The procedure gives simultaneous strong control of the family wise error rate, and the simultaneous error bounds allow an analyst to posthoc test additional hypotheses based on preliminary exploration and avoid inflating error rates.
+And it relies on the multivariate $\chi^2$ test statistics being positive regression dependent on subsets, which we showed, in addition to the compact support of B-spline basis functions.

-The procedure relies on a multidiagonal structure in the information matrix of the spline basis expansion which is achieved with B-spline bases.
-We advocated for a Bayesian framework in which to understand the test statistics of the parameters in the penalized model.
-We argued why it is likely that the PRDS condition is satisfied in our setting to guarantee the validity of Simes inequality.
-We also showed why Simes test is not conservative for the quadratic form test statistics because the correlation of any two quickly approaches zero as they become distant relative to one another on the tested smooths.

 There are several extensions of this work that render it applicable to other settings.
-The methodology is valid for any generalized linear model, and we provided simulations for binary data demonstrating its applicability in that setting.
-The procedure remains unmodified for the different model families apart from use of the appropriate link function.
-Though one can expect lower power in moving away from the linear model case, model settings other than linear are likely of great practical use.
+The methodology is valid for any generalized linear model, and we provided simulations for binary outcomes demonstrating its applicability in that setting (Figures 3, 7, S1).
 One can also extend the procedure to testing differences in more than two smooths.
-The extension is straightforward since each smooth is estimated separately and so one need only modify the hypothesis test comparing groups of relevant basis coefficients.
-One could apply multivariate analysis of variance methods such as Wilk's lambda to the coefficient vectors underlying smooths and subsequently perform TDP estimation \citep{mardia_multivariate_1979}.
-Application to small samples on only two smooths is also feasible with closed-form formulae for the model penalization parameter used in parameter variance estimates and then use of Hotelling's T$^2$ \citep{wand_miscellanea_1999,hotelling_generalization_1931}.
-Lastly, since some basis expansions span relatively similar spaces, it is possible to fit data with one basis, then project them onto B-splines to use the methodology.
+The extension is straightforward since smooths are estimated independently so one need only modify the hypothesis tests comparing groups of relevant basis coefficients.
+One could apply multivariate analysis of variance methods such as Wilk's lambda to the coefficient vectors underlying smooths or design Wald-type test statistics using parameter contrasts and subsequently perform TDP estimation with calculated p-values \citep{mardia_multivariate_1979}.
+We explore the latter of these options in Figure \ref{fig:3strat} which demonstrates accurate TDP estimate performance.Application to small samples on only two smooths is also feasible with closed-form formulae for estimation of the model penalization parameter and use of Hotelling's T$^2$ \citep{wand_miscellanea_1999,hotelling_generalization_1931}.